COBAPteam/COBAP/README.md

 We do not include cases in which a country may effectively have experienced a border closure (or drastic human movement reduction) due to another country's policy decisions, or due to internal national-level or subnational level lockdowns.
 Furthermore, we do not capture the full extent of policies which are multidirectional, i.e. when one nation closes a border to both outgoing and ingoing traffic.

-We do not capture quarantine requirements for persons entering a country, even if they are targeted at specific citizens or travel history.
-We also do not capture rules regarding passenger transit, which may be more lax than the restriction recorded in our database (i.e. Australia allowing specific nations' citizens to transit through Australia via commercial air travel, even though entering Australia is only allowed for citizens, permanent residents and family).
+We do not capture quarantine requirements for persons entering a country.
+We also do not capture rules regarding passenger transit.
+For instance, when Australia's government bars entry to all foreigners but allows specific nations' citizens to transit through Australia via commercial air travel, but we still record this as an "complete closure" since these populations are not able to enter and stay.

-This policy interpretation process can, in practice, become complicated, and in general the goal is to not represent all such cases in this database.
-Some examples include:
+This policy interpretation process can, in practice, become complicated.
+Our goal was to approach national-level governing territories systematically and produce correct data.
+Examples of the complicated cases we faced, and the decisions we made, include:

-* Overseas departments and regions of France do not include French national level policies, except in cases where those policies explicitly mention restrictions in those regions, or restrictions introduced by the departmental or regional government.
+* French national-level policies apply to French overseas departments and regions (which are territorially not connected to mainland France).
+We do not include these national-level policies, for these overseas French entities but record any different policies they introduced separate from mainland France.
+(We faced a similar problem with the U.S. in relation to Guam and Puerto Rico; and took the same approach.)
-* Guernsey's state owned airline, Aurigny, suspending all flights, and therefore removing all commercial air access to Guernsey (except emergency service to Southampton) is not recorded as an air border closure, as Guernsey's government never explicitly banned arrivals.
+* Guernsey's state-owned airline, Aurigny, suspended all flights, which effectively removed all commercial air access to Guernsey (except emergency service to Southampton).
+We did not record this as air border closure because Guernsey's government never explicitly banned arrivals.
-* Vatican City workers who live in Rome allowed to travel into Vatican City for work during the complete closure will not be recorded as a Workers Exception as it is unrelated to specific classes of work permits.
+* Vatican City was closed to all foreigners, but workers who live in Rome are allowed to travel into the Vatican City for work purposes.
+We record this as a complete_closure, with a workers_exception.
-* Niuean, Cook Islander, and	Tokelauan citizens travel on New Zealand passports, and therefore policy text may not indicate that New Zealand has a Specific Country Exception for these nations.
+* Niuean, Cook Islander, and Tokelauan citizens travel on New Zealand passports as New Zealand citizens.
+This means when we record a "complete closure" for New Zealand, we might not capture a specific country exception for these nations.
+We only record the country names listed in the text.
+* For additional complicated cases and the decisions we made, see our RA FAQ list.